 Percutaneous procedures, explains Lim, are those done through small tubes placed into arteries or veins via needle punctures in the skin.
 Transcatheter aortic valve replacement (TAVR) is one example of this: "Where once, replacing the [aortic] valve meant stopping the heart and involved a lot of cutting and sewing, now we can give a patient a brand new valve through the skin, and the heart never even has to stop beating," Lim says.

 Sometimes, however, a valve needs only to be repaired.
-Mitral regurgitation — the most common type of heart valve disorder — occurs when the leaflets or ‘double doors' in the mitral valve don't close properly, allowing blood to leak backward into the lungs.
+Mitral regurgitation — the most common heart valve disorder — occurs when the leaflets or ‘double doors' in the mitral valve don't close properly, allowing blood to leak backward into the lungs.
 The mitral valve lies between the heart's left atrium and left ventricle, Lee explains, and its leaflets open and close as the heart beats.
 Normally, when open, blood flows through from the heart's upper chamber into the lower chamber.
 When the heart contracts, the valve closes.
 With mitral valve malfunction, there's a problem of leakage, and a MitraClip is inserted via catheter through a vein in the leg and into the heart, where it ‘clips' and tightens the valve, preventing back flow.

 "It can work fabulously," Lee says, adding that it is especially suited to very sick people who may not be good candidates for open heart surgery.
 "We still operate on those who can undergo an operation safely, but for sicker, higher-risk patients, the percutaneous option is a really good one."
 Lee says since the MitraClip was approved two years ago, he has performed more than 50 such procedures.
 "We were one of the first sites in the country to offer it outside of trial," he notes.